openebs-archive/openebs-docs/docs/architecture.md

 ------

 ### Prometheus and Grafana

 Prometheus is installed as a microservice by the OpenEBS operator during the initial setup.
 Prometheus monitoring for a given volume is controlled by a volume policy.
-With granular volume stats, disk-pool stats and disk stats, the prometheus and grafana tool combination will empower the OpenEBS user community immensely in persistent data monitoring.
+With granular volume, disk-pool, and disk statistics, the Prometheus and Grafana tool combination will empower the OpenEBS user community immensely in persistent data monitoring.

 ### Jaeger